 Making it easier to talk to your child.

 Discussing body safety with your child is not easy.
-As parents, we often tell ourselves that “this couldn’t happen in my family” or “my friend/brother/neighbor would never do that to my child.”
+As caregivers, we often tell ourselves that “this couldn’t happen in my family” or “my friend/brother/neighbor would never do that to my child.”
 But these are among the many myths that enable abusers to do their damage.

 Facts about Teen Sexual Assault